princekham/ROS/README2.md

 create a file -> touch my_first_node.py <br>
 In the visual studio code, open the file and type <br>
+Note that the name of the node here - "py_test" is not the name of the file <br>
 ```
 #!/usr/bin/env python3
 import rclpy